gird-dev/gird/scripts/README_template.md

 Gird requires Python version 3.8 or newer, and is supported on Linux & macOS.

-Gird also requires [Make][make] to be available on the system.
-Most versions of Make will do, as long as they support the `.PHONY` special target.
+Gird also requires [`make`][make] to be available on the command line.
+It should be available on all Linux distributions via the default package manager, and on macOS via Xcode.
+Most implementations of Make will do, as long as they support the `.PHONY` special target.

 ## Usage